Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/12-css-modules/README.md

 - Running `npm start`, it looks a bit weird:

-- Let's go to add own styles:
+- Let's go to add our own styles:

 _./src/averageComponentStyles.scss_